oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ## Introduction

-This is the second of several labs that are part of the **Oracle Public Cloud Touch the Cloud workshop.** This workshop will walk you through the management, modelling and administration of a typical Quote to Order process.
+This is the second of several labs that are part of the **Oracle Public Cloud Touch the Cloud workshop.** This workshop will walk you through the management, modeling and administration of a typical Quote to Order process.

 ## Objectives

 - User Experience with Process Cloud
-- Process Modelling and Configuration
+- Process Modeling and Configuration

 #